Win Streak May End For China Stock Market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerNach US-Inflationsdaten: ATX tiefrot -- DAX stabil -- Wall Street wenig bewegt -- Asiens Börsen letztlich in Rot
+Börse aktuell - Live TickerNach Inflationsdaten: US-Börsen schlussendlich uneinheitlich -- ATX geht tiefrot ins Wochenende -- DAX schließlich fester -- Asiens Börsen letztlich in Rot

-Der heimische Aktienmarkt zeigt sich vor dem Wochenende schwach.
-Der deutsche Leitindex nimmt Anlauf für die 25.000-Punkte-Hürde.
-Die Wall Street tritt auf der Stelle.
+Der heimische Aktienmarkt zeigte sich vor dem Wochenende schwach.
+Der deutsche Leitindex nahm erneut Anlauf für die 25.000-Punkte-Hürde.
+Die Wall Street änderte häufig die Richtung.
 Die wichtigsten asiatischen Indizes verbuchten am Freitag Verluste.